justijndepover/laravel-cookie-consent/README.md

 Make your Laravel application comply with the EU cookie law.

+## Caution
+This application is still in development and could implement breaking changes.
+Please use at your own risk.

 ## Explanation
 This package stores all cookies in the database.
 Each cookie can be enabled / disabled by the user of your Laravel application.